sendbird/healthcare-ai-chatbot/README.md

             if let items = try?SBUGlobalCustomParams.cardViewParamsCollectionBuilder?(response.rawString()!){
                 self.addCardListView(with: items)
             }
-        } else if endpoint.contains("/dates/recommended") {
+        } else if functionName.contains("get_recommend_date") {
-            // Replace the message text with the custom text customText = "Here are the available appointment date and time." disableWebview = true
+            // Replace the message text with the custom text customText = "Here are the available appointment date and time.
+Click the card if you have a desired appointment." disableWebview = true
             SBUGlobalCustomParams.cardViewParamsCollectionBuilder = { messageData in
                 guard